 The conventional image shows that cardholders are affected by e-commerce fraud the most.
-But in fact, online stores get no less.
-Fraudulent transactions threaten merchants and businesses with the loss of money, customers, and reputation.
+But in fact, online stores get no less – e-commerce fraud schemes threaten merchants and businesses with the loss of money, customers, and reputation.

 What is fraud?

 There are several types of fraud, but most of them aim to obtain the data of a person’s bank card or the plastic itself.
-As soon as a specific type of fraud is identified and people find ways to fight against it, a new type appears.
-Therefore, it is vital always to remain vigilant.
-Below are some of the most common types of fraud out there.
+As soon as a specific type of fraud is identified and people find some antifraud solutions to fight against it, a new type appears.
+Therefore, it is vital always to remain vigilant and be well-versed in e-commerce fraud prevention tools.

-2. Triangulation scheme: involves three parties (the shopper, the e-commerce store, and the fraudster).
+Triangulation scheme: involves three parties – the shopper, the e-commerce store, and the fraudster.
 The fraudster creates a fake online storefront, usually offering high-demand goods at low prices, and collects payments for the goods it sells.
 Then, using other stolen credit card data and the names collected on his storefront, the fraudster purchases goods from a legitimate website and ships them to the customers who purchased on his new online storefront.

-3. Interception scheme: fraudsters’ aim to intercept the package in any of the following ways:
+Interception scheme: fraudsters aim to intercept the package in any of the following ways:

 - contact the shipper to reroute the package to an address where they can retrieve the stolen goods;

 - wait near the delivery point for the parcel to arrive, offer to sign for it instead of the homeowner, saying they’re not available.

 Card testing fraud: a fraudster (generally a bot) tests the validity of a credit card number and further uses its credentials at another website to commit fraud.

 Account takeover: Fraudsters take advantage of stored credit cards to purchase goods using a customer’s login credentials.